opengovernment/opengovernment/README.markdown

   * Run the following:
         bundle install
         rake install
-  * Rake install will set up the database, install PostGIS, install fixtures, and download and install datasets.
+  * Rake install will set up the database, install the PostGIS SQL components, install fixtures, and download and install datasets.

 To prepare the test database, run the following:
     rake db:test:prepare